-After I made a sleeping bag for my son’s monkey, Jim, I decided he needed some new jammies to go with his new sleeping bag, so I drafted a quick pattern and whipped up a pair.
+After I made a stuffed animal sleeping bag for my son’s monkey, Jim, I decided he needed some new pajamas, so I drafted a quick pattern and whipped up a pair.
 They fit all the various Build-a-Bears at our house, and since I made them from scraps, they were a fraction of the cost of pajamas at the Build-a-Bear store.

 Start by clicking here to download the shorts and tank pattern, then print it out.
 It will look like this: